-My journey towards sitting for the GRE exam started in August of 2017.
+My journey towards sitting for the GRE exam started in August.
 Having a full-time job that usually meant I was sitting at my work desk till 7 pm on daily basis it was a daunting task.

 Here I would I like to mention that tackling the GRE is depends heavily on what your strong suits are, no one studying regime followed by one person is guaranteed to work for the other.

-The next step I took was to buy Magoosh subscription through Scholar Den platform.
+The next step I took was to buy a subscription from the Scholar Den platform.
 After buying the subscription I had two options, either to go through all the video lectures or to start solving questions straight away and learn as I go along by listening to video explanations of questions I do wrong and going through their relevant lectures, I chose the latter.

-There are questions in excess of 500 for both Quant and Verbal in the Magoosh subscription, I did roughly half of them in an untimed manner with the objective of trying to find areas where I lacked.
+There are questions in excess of 500 for both Quant and Verbal, I did roughly half of them in an untimed manner with the objective of trying to find areas where I lacked.
 By the time I had gone through half of my questions pool I had learned valuable techniques to tackle questions through explanation videos and also had a fair understanding of areas which needed more focus like in verbal I did better in Reading Comprehension as opposed to Sentence Completion part and in quant, I was struggling with inequalities.
 Next, I started attempting full-length tests on alternative days, these were time-bound and grueling after a long day of work but helped in building my stamina.
-The days between tests were used for Vocabulary building through Magoosh application and also to learn shortcuts to deal with seemingly lengthy quant questions.

-Around 10 days before the exam Magoosh was predicting my quant score from 162 to 166 and verbal score from 153 to 158.
-This is when through Scholar Den discussions I came to know of 6 practice mocks of Manhattan and how highly ranked those are by previous test takers.
-I contacted Scholar Den with the intent of asking if I could get the tests, they were kind enough to arrange an account for me for free.
+Around 10 days before the exam my quant score from 162 to 166 and verbal score from 153 to 158.
+This is when through Scholar Den discussions I came to know of 6 practice mocks of Manhattan and how highly ranked those are by previous test-takers.
+I contacted Scholar Den with the intent of asking if I could get the tests, they were kind enough to arrange an account for me.